apache/kudu/faq.md

 performance or stability problems in current versions.

-Fuller support for semi-structured types like JSON and protobuf will be added in the future, contingent on demand from early adopters.
+Fuller support for semi-structured types like JSON and protobuf will be added in the future, contingent on demand.

 #### Is there a JDBC driver available?